Naman-2003/AI-Chatbot---UI/README.md

-AI chatbot Readme file for github

-Here's a great template for an **AI Chatbot project README file** that you can use for your GitHub repository:

-***

 # AI Chatbot

 An intelligent AI chatbot that understands natural language input and responds conversationally.
 Built to be extensible, customizable, and easy to deploy on your machine or server.